jm-avila/docker-for-node.js/README.md

   docker run -v /path/on/host:/path/in/container ...
   ```

+## Container Network

+One of the reasons Docker containers and services are so powerful is that you can connect them together, or connect them to non-Docker workloads.

+Docker’s networking subsystem is pluggable, using drivers.
+Several drivers exist by default, and provide core networking functionality:

+- bridge

+  - The default network driver.
+Bridge networks are usually used when your applications run in standalone containers that need to communicate.
+  - User-defined bridge networks are best when you need multiple containers to communicate on the same Docker host.

+- host

+  - For standalone containers, remove network isolation between the container and the Docker host, and use the host’s networking directly.
+  - Host networks are best when the network stack should not be isolated from the Docker host, but you want other aspects of the container to be isolated.

 ### Common Commands

+**Essential Management Commands:**

+- Usage: docker command COMMAND
+- Commands
+  - container
+  - image
+  - volume
+  - network
+  - system

 **General:**

+Commands:

 - docker --help
   - _Check the latest available commands on your Docker installation or on a specific command info of it's usage._